jmoiron/sqlx/README.md

 [![Build Status](https://drone.io/github.com/jmoiron/sqlx/status.png)](https://drone.io/github.com/jmoiron/sqlx/latest)

+## Important API Stability Note

+The sqlx API has been stable for a long time as I have attempted to learn from the way that it interacts with real code and taken in bug reports.
+There have been very minor breaking changes in the past, many of which would not have affected most code.

+The API of database/sql is impressively succinct, something which is currently *not* mirrored by sqlx.
+While the goals were obviously to create extensions, a lot of noise has crept in as well.
+Much of the API bloat is due to the proliferation of functions which do not save programmers much time and energy.

+In addition to this is the fact that several behavioral or design mistakes have crept into sqlx:

+* the way that non-embedded structs are *also* used for field scanning opens us up to cycles and infinite loops and is odd behavior
+* the global NameMapper function makes it difficult for code that is intended to be a library to rely on any particular behavior of sqlx.
+* separating named bind/exec/query functions by map/struct was unnecessary
+  type safety pandering;  it buys so little and costs a lot of API noise.
+* reflection helpers are exposed as part of the `sqlx` namespace but are essentially useless to anyone not building ORMs.

+To address this, there will be a **breaking API release** coming up.
+This will likely break some existing code, but it should be the last major API change that is at least 99% backwards compatible.

+It should be known that a release will be made for the "current" version of sqlx, to ease vendoring where it is desired.

+### API Changes

+#### Mnemonics

+The mnemonic error handling Exec family, `Execl`, `Execf`, `Execv`, will all be removed without replacement.
+Likewise, `Selectf` and `Selectv` are also removed without replacement.
+These are 3 line functions and have little use in real code.  `Execp` will be removed but its alias, `MustExec`, remains.

+#### Named Queries

+`BindMap` and `BindStruct` are replaced with a single `BindNamed`, which will handle structs or maps. `NamedExec` and `NamedQuery` are renamed to `QueryNamed` and `ExecNamed` to fit in with the rest of the VerbNamed API (eg. `PrepareNamed`, `BindNamed`). `NamedExecMap` and `NamedQueryMap` are removed as `ExecNamed` and `QueryNamed` now support both structs and maps.
+The `Binder` interface, not used in any exported functions, will no longer be exported.

+#### Reflect

 sqlx is a library which provides a set of extensions on go's standard `database/sql` library.
 The sqlx versions of `sql.DB`, `sql.TX`, `sql.Stmt`, et al. all leave the underlying interfaces untouched, so that their interfaces